 He will not receive a trial consistent with the rule of law.
 That's another reason why his extradition shouldn't be allowed.
-Assange will receive a trial-by-jury in Alexandria, Virginia - the notorious "Espionage Court" have led to criminal investigations.
-Now, the United Kingdom is following that example.
+Assange will receive a trial-by-jury in Alexandria, Virginia the notorious "Espionage Court" ing that example.
 The Security and Intelligence Committee in the country's own parliament published two extensive reports in 2018 showing that Britain was much more deeply involved in the secret CIA torture program than previously believed.
 The committee recommended a formal investigation.
 The first thing that Boris Johnson did after he became prime minister was to annul that investigation.

-prepared to cooperate if Ecuador handed Assange over to the U.S. At that point, the Ecuadorian Embassy began ratcheting up the pressure on Assange.
+Now, the United Kingdom is followprepared to cooperate if Ecuador handed Assange over to the U.S. At that point, the Ecuadorian Embassy began ratcheting up the pressure on Assange.
 They made his life difficult.
-But he stayed.
+But he staved.
 Then Ecuador voided his amnesty and gave Britain a green light to arrest him.
 Because the previous government had granted him Ecuadorian citizenship, Assange's passport also had to be revoked, because the Ecuadorian constitution forbids the extradition of its own citizens.
-All that took place overnight and without any legal proceedings.
+All that took place overnight

-If we no longer know what our governments are doing and the criteria they are following, if crimes are no longer being investigated, then it represents a grave danger to societal integrity diers, including two employees of the news agency Reuters.)
-As a longtime legal adviser to the International Committee of the Red Cross and delegate in war zones, I can tell you: The video undoubtedly documents a war crime.
+Committee of the Red Cross and delegate in war zones, I can tell vou: The video undoubtedly documents a war crime.
 A helicopter crew simply mowed down a bunch of people.
-It could even be that one or two of these people was carrying a weapon, but injured people were intentionally targeted.
+It could even be that one or two of diers, including two employees of the news agency Reuters.)
+As a longtime legal adviser to the International integrity these people was carrying a weapon, but injured people were intentionally targeted.
 That is a war crime.
 "He's wounded," you can hear one American saying.
 "I'm firing."
 And then they laugh.
 Then a van drives up to save the wounded.
 The driver has two children with him.
 You can hear the soldiers say: Well it's their fault for bringing their kids into a battle.
 And then they open fire.
 The father and the wounded are immediately killed, though the children survive with serious injuries.
-Through the publication of the video, we became direct witnesses to a criminal, unconscionable massacre.

-What should a constitutional democracy do in such a situation?
+Through the publication of the video, we became What should a constitutional democracy do in such a scionable massacre.